Environmental Defence Canada

 About Environmental Defence Canada:

-Environmental Defence Canada is a 4-star charity.
-It has an A- Results Reporting grade, which is above average.
-The charity holds reserve funds within Ci's reasonable range.
-For every dollar donated to Environmental Defence Canada, 78 cents are available to go to the cause, which is within Ci's reasonable range.
+Environmental Defence Canada is a 4-star charity with an above average results reporting grade.
+Its reserve funds are within Ci’s reasonable range and can cover just over one year of program costs.
+For every dollar donated to Environmental Defence Canada, 85 cents are available to go to the cause, which is within Ci’s reasonable range.

 My anchor